‘Financial crisis comes to UK’ was plastered over the tabloids as the credit crunch hit the UK. Find out how with Cashfloat!

 In the UK in the 1980’s there was also a revolution in banking de-regulation.
-Instigated by the government under Margaret Thatcher, in 1986, there were far reaching changes in the banking sector that had come into force to allow the City of London banks to compete with foreign banks that were making more profits because they had less regulations.
-Because it was felt that the City was falling behind New York as a centre of finance, de-regulation was seen as an excellent way to strengthen the City of London as a financial capital.
-These banking reforms became known as the Big Bang, and not long after, the financial crisis comes to the UK.
+Instigated by the government under Margaret Thatcher, in 1986, there were far-reaching changes in the banking sector.
+These came into force to allow the City of London banks to compete with foreign banks.
+Foreign banks could make more profits because they had fewer regulations.
+Because the government felt that the City was falling behind New York as a centre of finance, de-regulation was seen as an excellent way to strengthen the City of London as a financial capital.
+These banking reforms became known as the Big Bang.
+However, not long after, the financial crisis comes to UK.

-Cashfloat, a responsible short term loan lender , explores how the banking reforms REALLY affected the UK’s economy.
+Cashfloat, a responsible short term loan direct lender , explores how the banking reforms REALLY affected the UK’s economy.

 The UK Financial Services

-At that same time, the Financial Services Authority was set up to oversee the new set up in banks but what no one could have foreseen was that it needed to look at how risks were spread over the whole banking system and not just at the way individual financial organisations were operating.
+At that same time, the Financial Services Authority was set up.
+They would oversee the new set up in banks.
+But what no one could have foreseen was that it needed to look at how risks were spread over the whole banking system, and not just at the way individual financial organisations were operating.
 These shortfalls in regulation practices came back to haunt the government once the enormity of the financial crisis became clear.
-Banks had got large and had reached a point where they were too important to fail but that is precisely what they came perilously close to doing.
+Banks had got large and had reached a point where they were too important to fail.
+But that is precisely what they came perilously close to doing.

 In the UK, the banking industry began to experience huge changes with everyone out to make the largest possible profits.
 During the 1990’s there followed a series of takeovers of local building societies by the big banks.
-Almost every week another building society became swallowed up by another of the big banks which had executives who were delighted to extend their portfolio of mortgages.
-This evolved into a situation where the banks became the main lenders when it came to both small and large domestic mortgages.
+Almost every week another building society became swallowed up by another of the big banks.
+The banks executives extended their portfolio of mortgages and it delighted them.
+This evolved into a situation where the banks became the main direct lenders when it came to both small and large domestic mortgages.
 But, they also expanded into selling investment type savings products, house and health insurance, PPI and pensions.
-The big banks in the UK became a one stop shop for every kind of financial product and they were all vying for the most sales and the biggest profits.
+The big banks in the UK became a one-stop shop for every kind of financial product.
+They were all vying for the most sales and the biggest profits.

-Some British banks saw that there were huge profits to be made from buying subprime mortgages from overseas and this is where the system was eventually ‘holed beneath the waterline’.
-What was unknown to bank shareholders and customers alike was that there was a rash of subprime debt bought and sold from one bank to another as this was seen as a very simple way to increase profits.
+Some British banks saw that there were huge profits to be made from buying subprime mortgages from overseas.
+This is where the system was eventually ‘holed beneath the waterline’.
+What was unknown to bank shareholders and customers alike was that there was a rash of subprime debt bought and sold from one bank to another.
+Banks saw this as a very simple way to increase profits.
 Called a ‘risk and reward’ policy, subprime mortgage debt from the US had been sold to banks all over the world including the UK.